chow-now/capstone/README.md

 <details>
   <summary>Sahara Tijol  <a href="https://github.com/saharatijol" target="_blank">GitHub</a></summary>

-  1. Integration of Spoonacular API through AJAX requests
+  1. Integration of Spoonacular API through AJAX requests and hidden forms
   2. Implement fetching data from Spoonacular API from front-end then transfer that data to our back-end.
   3. Implemented search functionality using a single search input form that retrieves results from 2 sources.
   4. Styled recipes/index view using CSS, JQuery and Bootstrap
+  5. Remote server and database setup/management and deployment.
 </details>

 <details>